svperbeast/xmacro_example/README.md

 #undef MAKE_ENUM_CLASS
 ```

-and get the enum value like this:
+and get the value whose type is the underlying type like this:

 ```c++
 std::uint16_t msg1 = enum_value(MsgCode::MSG1);
 ```

+get the enum value from the value whose type is the underlying type:

 ```c++
 MsgCode mc = to_enum<MsgCode>(msg1);